Dacie/practice/README.md

 # practice
-some pacetice, test, save for a while, etc.
+some pacetices, tests, or something other saved for a while, etc.